Who says TV is a waste of time?

 Step 2: Watch it once and write down new words or expressions.

 Step 3: Watch it again after one day, three days and six days, until the new phrases and their sounds stick.
 It is best to have the subtitles on each time, so you see the words in repetition while recalling their sounds.

-Step 4: If you are looking to take your spaced repetition viewing to the next level, try out a tool like FluentU.
-Available as a website or mobile app, FluentU transforms authentic English content, such as TV shows and movie trailers, into language learning experiences.
+If you are looking to take your spaced repetition viewing to the next level, try out FluentU.
+Available as a website or mobile app, FluentU transforms authentic English content, such as TV shows and movie trailers, into personalized language learning experiences.

-2. Schedule Listening Practice with TV Before Bedtime or Naps
+2. Schedule English Listening Practice with TV Before Bedtime or Naps

 Research carried out at the University of California, Berkeley, showed that an hour nap can significantly boost and restore brain power.